exceptionnotfound/DotNetNumberTypesDemo/README.md

 # DotNetNumberTypesDemo

 Sample project demonstrating a few cases where int, double, and decimal might have unexpected results.
-Full blog post is over at my blog.
+Full blog post is forthcoming.